After an undoubtedly demanding year, we at EQ Office look forward to beginning a phase of collective renewal for all.

-Establish a clear communication strategy and schedule to keep employees up to date, including: steps you are taking to assure them of a healthy environment, new workplace policies and protocols, frequently asked questions, and points of contact for questions, concerns.
+Establish a clear communication strategy and schedule to keep employees up to date, including: steps you are taking to assure them of a healthy environment, new workplace policies and protocols, frequently asked questions, and points of contact for questions, and concerns.

 Consider how you’ll direct professionals to information and resources.
 Examples include establishing a help line or the use of “change champions.”

-Craft an office etiquette guide for employees, to clearly communicate new protocols and procedures.
+Craft an office etiquette guide for employees to clearly communicate new protocols and procedures.